dearnova-public/dearnova-quiz/README.md

 - Vue CLI

 ## Build & Run
-The easiest way to get start is:
+The easiest way to get started is:
-- Run `./build.sh` to build all service
+- Run `./build.sh` to build all services
 - Go to `./infra` and run `docker-compose up -d`
 - Go to `http://localhost` (Or change your hosts file and go to `dnquiz.local`)